 If you identify an unknown, un-escorted or otherwise unauthorized individual in Xtracap you need to immediately notify the CISO.

-Visitors to must be escorted by an authorized employee at all times.
-If you are responsible for escorting visitors you must restrict them appropriate areas.
+Visitors to must be always escorted by an authorized employee.
+If you are responsible for escorting visitors, you must restrict them appropriate areas.

 You are required not to reference the subject or content of sensitive or confidential data publically, or via systems or communication channels not controlled by Xtracap.
 For example, the use of external e-mail systems not hosted by Xtracap to distribute data is not allowed.

 Please keep a clean desk.
-To maintain information security, you need to ensure that all printed in scope data is not left unattended at your workstation.
+To maintain information security, you need to ensure that all printed in-scope data is not left unattended at your workstation.

 You need to use a secure password on all Xtracap systems as per the password policy.
 These credentials must be unique and must not be used on other external systems or services.